Symmettry/PixelPlaceJS-new/README.md

 // this will give the pixel color prior to it being updated from the pixel event pp.bots[index].getPixelAt(x, y);

-// returns the color id of the color closest to the r, g, and b values inputted pp.bots[index].getClosestColorId(r, g, b);
+// returns the color id of the color closest to the r, g, and b values inputted via IRGB, aka {r, g, b}
+pp.bots[index].getClosestColorId(IRGB);

 // emits 42["packet", value] through the socket
 // "Packet" refers to a string; use 'Packets' imported from the library pp.bots[index].emit(Packet, value);

-// returns 'IStatistics' interface
+// returns 'IStatistics' interface pp.bots[index].getStatistics();
-// stats.pixels.placing.placed, stats.pixels.placing.attempted, stats.pixels.placing.failed, stats.pixels.placing.per_second
-// stats.pixels.protection.protected, stats.pixels.protection.repaired
-// stats.pixels.colors[<Color ID>] = amount of color id placed
-// stats.images.drawing, stats.images.finished
-// stats.session.time, stats.session.errors
-// stats.socket.sent, stats.socket.received
-pp.bots[index].getStatistics();

 // Returns the username of a UID; string | number (For premium accounts, if the account is not premium it will throw an error)